 Nationwide began in 1926 as a small mutual auto insurer owned by its policyholders.
 It has since grown to become one of the largest insurance companies in the world, offering home, auto, life, and pet insurance as well as retirement plans and specialty health services.

-In 2009, Nationwide purchased Veterinary Pet Insurance Company and began offering pre-made pet insurance policies combined with wellness coverage plans for cats and dogs as well as pet insurance for birds and exotic animals.
+In 2009, Nationwide purchased Veterinary Pet Insurance and began offering pre-made pet insurance policies combined with wellness coverage plans for cats and dogs as well as pet insurance for birds and exotic animals.

-Nationwide offers just three pet insurance policies, all with a set $250 deductible and one with a set 90% reimbursement and no annual limit.
+Nationwide offers four pet insurance policies, all with a set $250 deductible, two with up to a 90% reimbursement, and one that offers no annual limit.
 The other two plans offer a set dollar amount of coverage per service, so you’ll know exactly what’s covered and what’s not.

 Nationwide Pet Insurance has only below-average ratings on Yelp and Consumer Affairs.
 Most negative reviews cite a back-and-forth experience with the company to provide documents for claims as the reason for their complaints.
 Positive reviews, on the other hand, state how easy Nationwide makes it to file and get reimbursed for claims.

 Nationwide’s policies are underwritten by Veterinary Pet Insurance Company, which receives an A+ rating from AM Best.

 Policies Available: Accident and Illness

 Unlike many other pet insurers that let you customize your policy, Nationwide offers a selection of just four plans, all with set deductibles, reimbursement amounts, and annual coverage limits.

 The company’s "whole pet with wellness" plan comes with a $250 deductible, 90% reimbursement, and unlimited annual benefits.
 The "whole pet" plan, comes with the same $250 deductible, up to 90% reimbursement, but it has a $10,000 annual benefits cap.
 The "major medical" and "major medical with wellness" plans also have a $250 deductible, but will only reimburse you for a set amount per incident for certain conditions as shown in this benefits schedule.